Pico y placa

 Pico y placa (literally Peak and Plate, Spanish for peak [hour] and [license] plate) is a driving restriction policy aimed to mitigate traffic congestion.
 The scheme was initially set in place in Bogotá, Colombia in 1998 by then mayor Enrique Peñalosa to help regulate traffic during rush hours.
 The system restricts traffic access into a pre-established urban area for vehicles with license plate numbers ending in certain digits on pre-established days and during certain hours.
 Initially, the system restricted traffic between 6 and 9 am and between 5 and 8 pm Monday through Friday.

 The scheme restricts both private and public use vehicles based on the last digit of the licence plate numbers.
 Four numbers are restricted every day for private use vehicles, and two for public transportation vehicles.
 The restricted digits associated to each day rotate every year.
-Schemes with the same name have been implemented in other Colombian cities, such as Medellín and Cúcuta; and also in Quito, Ecuador's capital city.
+Schemes with the same name have been implemented in other Colombian cities, such as Medellín, Pereria and Cúcuta; and also in Quito, Ecuador's capital city.

 Bogotá's Pico y Placa was applied to the following plate endings on July 1, 2011: